Chocolate Chunk Banana Nut Blondies (Gluten Free, Paleo + Vegan)

 Description

-These Chocolate Chunk Banana Nut Blondies are a super chewy blondie, flavored with fresh bananas and studded with crunchy walnuts and dark chocolate chunks.
-You’d never guess that they’re gluten-free, paleo and vegan.
+These Gluten-Free Chocolate Chip Banana Nut Blondies are a super chewy vegan blondie, flavored with fresh bananas and stuffed with crunchy walnuts and dark chocolate chunks!
+They’re rich, chewy, and ready in just 30 minutes.

 Ingredients